bob-php-compiler/bpc-php-7.2.19-tests/README.dev.md

 26. Modulo by zero compile error

+27. Bit shift by negative number compile error

-27. bpc `$GLOBALS += array();` may not worked as expected because of variables declared early
+28. bpc `$GLOBALS += array();` may not worked as expected because of variables declared early

-28. Cannot use string offset as an array
+29. Cannot use string offset as an array

     @see Zend/tests/offset_assign.phpt
     php eval offset first, then throw Error